Connector: 3.5mm (1/8″) mini stereo, gold-plated with 1/4″ adapter

 Thoughts from Stu’s notepad

 I must say, there is definitely a difference between a headphone in this price range vs. something like the PM3.
 Perhaps I built these up in my head to be absolutely fantastic, which isn’t fair given their price.
-They are phenomenal for what they are: A great entry level audiophile headphone.
+They are phenomenal for what they are: Great entry-level audiophile headphones.
 The clarity isn’t quite what I was expecting, and they have a bit more of a strident character than I prefer, even at lower volumes.
 The sound doesn’t run together, but there’s not enough definition for me.
 Again, you get what you pay for here, and I do like the headphone even though it may not sound like it.

 An open, airy headphone with good build quality and a good comfort level overall.
 Can get a bit sibilant at times, and the headphones do tend to slump downwards toward your earlobes (causing mild discomfort and an urge to adjust).
 Good bass definition and a balanced sound across the spectrum.